 Element IVa.
 Teachers know the ways in which learning takes place, and they know the appropriate levels of intellectual, physical, social, and emotional development of their students.
 Teachers know how students think and learn.
-Teachers understand the influences that affect individual student learning (development, culture, language proficiency, etc.) and differentiate their instruction accordingly.
+Teachers understand the influences that affect Observation individual student learning (development, culture, language proficiency, etc.) and differentiate their instruction accordingly.
 Teachers keep abreast of evolving research about student learning.
-They adapt resources to address the strengths and weaknesses of their students.
-Not Demonstrated Developing Proficient Accomplished Distinguished (Comment Required) . . . and . . . and . . . and Understands Understands ■ Identifies appropriate ■ Encourages and guides developmental levels developmental levels developmental levels colleagues to adapt of students and of students and of students and instruction to align with consistently and recognizes the need to appropriately students' developmental differentiate differentiates appropriately levels. instruction. differentiates instruction. instruction.
-Assesses resources Reviews and uses ■ Stavs abreast of current needed to address alternative resources research about student strengths and learning and emerging or adapts existing weaknesses of resources to take resources and encourages the school students. advantage of student strengths or address to adopt or adapt them weaknesses. for the benefit of all students Element IVb.
+They adapt resources to address the strengths and weaknesses of their students Not Demonstrated Proficient Distinguished Developing Accomplished (Comment Required) . . . and ... and . . . and Understands Understands ■ Identifies appropriate Encourages and guides developmental levels of developmental levels of developmental colleagues to adapt students and students and levels of students and instruction to align with recognizes the appropriately consistently and students' developmental need to differentiate differentiates instruction. appropriately levels instruction. differentiates instruction.
+Reviews and uses ■ Stays abreast of current Assesses resources alternative resources or research about student needed to address adapts existing learning and emerging strengths and weaknesses of students. resources to take resources and advantage of student encourages the school strengths or address to adopt or adapt them weaknesses. for the benefit of all students Element IVb.
 Teachers plan instruction appropriate for their students.
 Teachers collaborate with their colleagues and use a variety of data sources for short- and long-range planning based on the North Carolina Standard Course of Study.
 These plans reflect an understanding of how students learn.
 Teachers engage students in the learning process.
 They understand that instructional plans must be consistently monitored and modified to enhance learning.
-Teachers make the curriculum responsive to cultural differences and individual learning needs. . . . and . . . and . . . and ■ Recognizes data Uses a variety of data ■ Monitors student ■ Monitors student sources important to for short- and longperformance and performance and planning instruction. range planning of responds to individual responds to cultural instruction. learning needs in order diversity and learning Monitors and modifies to engage students in needs through the instructional plans to learning. school improvement enhance student process. learning.
-Element IVc_Teachers use a variety of instructional methods.
+Teachers make the curriculum responsive to cultural differences and individual learning needs. . . . and . . . and . . . and Recognizes data Uses a variety of data ☐ Monitors student ■ Monitors student performance and sources important to for short- and long-range performance and planning instruction. planning of instruction. responds to individual responds to cultural Monitors and modifies learning needs in order to diversity and learning instructional plans engage students in needs through the school to enhance student improvement process. learning learning.
+Element IVc Teachers use a variety of instructional methods.
 Teachers choose the methods and techniques that are most effective in meeting the needs of their students as they strive to eliminate achievement gaps.
-Teachers employ a wide range of techniques including information and communication technology, learning styles, and differentiated instruction. . . . and . . . and . . . and Demonstrates ■ Ensures the success of Demonstrates Stays abreast of awareness of the all students through the emerging research areas awareness or use of variety of methods and appropriate methods selection and utilization and new and innovative materials necessary to and materials of appropriate methods materials and meet the needs of all necessary to meet the and materials. incorporates them into students. needs of all students. lesson plans and instructional strategies.
+Teachers employ a wide range of techniques including information and communication technology, learning styles, and differentiated instruction. . . . and . . . and . . . and Demonstrates Demonstrates ■ Ensures the success of all Stays abreast of emerging awareness of the awareness or use of students through the research areas and new variety of methods and appropriate methods selection and utilization of and innovative materials materials necessary to and materials appropriate methods and and incorporates them meet the needs of all necessary to meet the into lesson plans and materials. students. needs of all students. instructional strategies.